dheerajvs/kinvey-react-native-sdk/README.md

 4. Run your project (`Cmd+R`)<

 #### Android
-1. Open up `android/app/src/main/java/[...]/MainActivity.java`
+1. Open up `android/app/src/main/java/[...]/MainApplication.java`
-  - Add `import com.reactlibrary.RNKinveyReactNativeSdkPackage;` to the imports at the top of the file
+  - Add `import com.kinveyreactnativesdk.RNKinveyReactNativeSdkPackage;` to the imports at the top of the file
   - Add `new RNKinveyReactNativeSdkPackage()` to the list returned by the `getPackages()` method
 2. Append the following lines to `android/settings.gradle`:
   	```